 Aloe vera

 Aloe vera can be dramatically helpful for your skin.
 For instance, aloesin, a compound derived from aloe vera, is known to show a positive impact on pigmentation.
-Here’s how you can use aloe vera in your favour:
+Here’s how you can use aloe vera to help reduce pigmentation:

 Apply aloe vera gel (pure) on the pigmented areas before sleeping.